 A music technology composition uses computers together with a variety of software programs and/or hardware.
 Music technology compositions demonstrate skill and creativity in their use of Music Instrument Digital Interface (MIDI) based programs, sequence-based programs, sound-generating software, recorded audio, analogue synthesizers, concrete sounds and assorted hardware.

 Music composition is a rigorous and challenging task for most young musicians, most of who have had very little experience.
 We are fortunate enough at QACI to have our very own composer in residence, Nicole Murphy, who meets with IB music classes weekly to develop and support their composition ideas and skills.

-We also have our in-house recording studio, Lot17 Recording Studios, who run weekly workshops with students to build electronic music and recording skills.
+We also have our in-house recording studio, with weekly workshops with students to build electronic music and recording skills.
 This support for students results in an output of highly sophisticated and creative work every year.

 Note: Due to the rigour and time requirements of the IB, it is recommended that students do not sign up for more than two ensembles.